Whistle (2003 film): Release and reception

-The film was released on 4 July 2003.
+Whistle was released on 4 July 2003.
 Malathi Rangarajan of The Hindu opined that "Being inspired by foreign flicks is no crime, provided justice is done to the subject borrowed".
 Malini Mannath from Chennai Online noted that "What counts is that, though they've been largely faithful to the characters, the locations and the situations of the original, they've done a commendable job in the areas where they've re-worked the script".
 Mister Lee of Kalki praised the director duo for maintaining suspense and called the short flashback and unpredictable climax as lifeline while also praising Imman's score, Sujatha's dialogues and Fowzia's cinematography.
+Sify wrote, "It is an unusual campus thriller, but in spite of all the lead stars it is Vivek as an old student who steals the thunder, with his comedy track.
+Vivek has blindly copied Mel Gibson in What Women Want where he can hear what is going through the mind of the woman next to him!".